facebook/wangle/README.md

 <p>Putting this right after an AsyncSocketHandler means that writes can happen from any thread, and eventBase-&gt;runInEventBaseThread() will automatically be called to put them in the correct thread.
 It doesn&#039;t intrinsically make the pipeline thread-safe though, writes from different threads may be interleaved, other handler stages must be only used from one thread or be thread safe, etc.</p>

-<p>In addition, reads are still always called on the eventBase thread.</p>
+<p> Besides, reads are still always called on the eventBase thread.</p>

 <h2 id="codecs">Codecs <a href="#codecs" class="headerLink">#</a></h2>